BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

   When not specified, the default storage of the project is used.
 - `{path}`: String - the relative location (from the point of view of storage folder) on the remote storage where the file exists.
 - `{filename}`: String - the name that will be given to the file during linking.
 This field is optional.
 When not specified, the original filename is retained.
 - `{mediaType}`: String - the MediaType fo the file.
 This field is optional.
-When not specified, Nexus Delta will attempt to detectput
+When not specified, Nexus Delta will attempt to detect it.
 - `{tagName}` an optional label given to the linked file resource on its first revision.

 **Example**